Rutendobeverlymusara/DATA-PROCESSING-TECHNIQUES-/README.md

 # PARALLEL AND SEQUENTIAL PROGRAMMING
 # OVERVIEW
 This is to measure performance between parallel programming and sequential programming testing quality and the time taken for data to be processed with the different methods of processing techniques.
+The data was processed using 12 cores with hyperthreading where a single core can execute a lot of threads of code at the same time and it increases system performance and reliability.

 PROJECT GOALS:

 Data Processing: With the data given by our client,  the next step is to process the datasets using sequential and parallel processing.

 Data Analysis: Once the data is processed, the next goal is to analyse it using various statistical and learning techniques such as R Studio and MATLAB.
 This can involve identifying patterns, trends, and correlations in the data, as well as building predictive models.